Marketing Masters Programs in Massachusetts

 Emphasis may be placed on strategic marketing practices that consider various cultural, religious and gender-based audiences.

 Could I Earn a Masters in Marketing and Advertising Online?

 A number of traditional and online universities offer masters degrees in marketing, advertising and public relations.
 Students could search for schools with either online or on campus formats and also, search for schools in a preferred location.

 Campus students could learn through live lectures and get to meet their classmates, form networks and work in groups in real time.
 Despite the usual routines involved with on campus programs, some universities may offer classes in the evenings and weekends to appeal to busy and at-work adults.

 Online students may either view pre-recorded lectures through their school’s web-based platform or take courses through synchronous live stream.
 Either way, program content is accessible at all times and students may not be tied to a schedule.
 While assignments and deadlines are kept, distance learners often log in when they are able and from wherever they have internet.

-Per the BLS, the average annual salary for advertising and promotions managers was $106,130 in May 2017.
-Overall, the BLS also projects a 10 percent growth in employment of advertising, promotions, and marketing managers from 2016 to 2026.
+Per the BLS, the median annual salary for advertising and promotions managers was $133,460 in May 2020.
+Overall, the BLS also projects a 10% growth in employment of advertising, promotions, and marketing managers from 2020 to 2030.